ttl229/dsci510_fall2025_final_project/README.md

 SET-UP:
 * Under project folder (parallel to src/) create following folders 'keys', 'data', 'db'
 * See Additional Project Details below for recommended project directory structure
-* Add your API keys to the 'keys' folder with structure 'platform_key.txt' (example: youtube_key.txt)
+* Add your API keys to the 'keys' folder with file name 'platform_key.txt' (example: youtube_key.txt)
-* Run the code in 'setup.py' to initialize database from template schema
+* To set up your database, run main.py and follow the prompts

 RUNNING THE PROGRAM: